Assistant Professor of Computer Science

 - Names and contact information for a minimum of three (3) professional references

-To ensure consideration submit a complete online application by October 15, 2018.
-Screening of applications will begin October 16, 2018.
-Applications submitted after October 15th may be reviewed until position is filled.
+To ensure consideration, submit a complete online application by October 25th.
+Applications submitted after October 25th may be reviewed until position is filled.

 It is the policy of UW-Stout to provide reasonable accommodations to qualified applicants with disabilities.
 If you need assistance, or accommodation in applying because of a disability, please contact us using the information below.
 Employment opportunities will not be denied because of the need to make reasonable accommodations for a qualified individual's disability.